ESSUAlberta/Documentation/README.md

 Where `nohup` re-routes the output to a text file `nohup.out`, `yarn start` starts the node app on `port 5001` (as defined in `package.json`).
 The `&` at the end allows you to continue your ssh session with the rest of the command running in the background.
 You have to be in the project directory for this.

+If you want to quit the terminal or ssh session at this time but want the process to continue even after logging out, use the command

+`disown`

+once for each backgrounded task.

 As of right now, the projects are held under a specific user's direcotry but these will later be moved to `/websites`